 Immediately prior to the effective date of a Change in Control, each NEO shall receive accelerated vesting (full vesting for Mr. Gray and two years vesting for our other officers) of equity awards (stock options and RSUs for Mr. Gray and only stock options for our other officers) that are held by such NEO on the effective date of such Change in Control.
-The Management Agreements generally define a Change in Control to mean the occurrence of a change in the majority ownership of the voting securities of the Company, a merger that results in change in the majority ownership of the voting securities of the Company, a merger that results in change in the majority ownership of the voting securities of the Company, or the sale of all or substantially all of the assets (including as part of a liquidation of the Company).
+The Management Agreements generally define a Change in Control to mean the occurrence of a change in the majority ownership of the voting securities of the Company, a merger that results in change in the majority ownership of the voting securities of the Company, or the sale of all or substantially all of the assets (including as part of a liquidation of the Company).
 The table below outlines the potential payments and benefits payable to each current NEO in the event of a Change in Control (without termination of employment) of the Company, assuming such event had occurred on December 31, 2016.
 In April 2016, in response to shareholder feedback, the Management Agreements with Mr. Ostrach, Dr. Coffman, Dr. Janssen and Mr. Novack were updated to eliminate this benefit (i.e., a "single-trigger") and provide for full accelerated vesting in connection with a Change in Control only in the event of a related termination of employment (i.e., a "double-trigger").

-Name Eddie Gray Aggregate Number Of Equity Award Shares Subject to Accelerated Vesting on CIC Value of Accelerated Equity Awards (1)
+Aggregate Number Of Equity Award Shares Subject to Accelerated Vesting on CIC A Value of ccelerated Equity Awards (1)

-Eddie Gray 531,563 \$197,500
+Eddie Gray 531,563 \$ 197,500

-Michael S. Ostrach \$ -
+Michael S. Ostrach \$

-Robert L. Coffman, Ph.D. \$ -
+Robert L. Coffman, Ph.D. \$

-Robert Janssen, M.D. \$ -
+Robert Janssen, M.D. \$

-David F. Novack \$ -
+David F. Novack \$